 Bloating during the month of Ramadan is due to several factors, some of them are;

 1. Slow metabolism due to prolonged starving hours.

 3. Access to copious amounts of sweets at iftar parties

-4. Most common one is over eating when we break our fast.
+4. Most common one is overeating when we break our fast.

-Excessive eating, consuming oily and fatty foods leaves us feeling bloated, lazy, and upset.
+Excessive eating, consuming oily and fatty foods leave us feeling bloated, lazy, and upset.
 Abdominal bloating is when the abdomen feels full and stuffed.
 It commonly occurs due to a buildup of gas and causes the tummy to look larger than usual.
 Fluid built up in the body can also lead to bloating.

 Bloating is commonly associated with the accumulation of gas in the intestines, although there are many other possible causes behind it such as food intolerance, constipation and digestive disorders.

 Everyone has their own ease points.
 Many of us try to stay active to avoid bloating whereas some of us try to use different remedies to ease our pain.
 If you don’t know about any of the remedies, we are here to help.

 Here Are Some Of The Tried And Tested Ways To Get Rid Of Bloating.